nuejs/create-nue/CONTRIBUTING.md

 4. Prefer `==` over `===`.
 Only strict equality only when truly needed, which is rarely

-Nue is not using Prettier or ESLint because they will increase the project size to 40MB.
-A single `.prettierrc.csj` file is preferred on the root directory.
-Not sure if [Biome](//biomejs.dev/) is better.
+Nue is not using Prettier or ESLint because they increase the project size with 40MB. `.prettierrc.yaml` file used instead.